Douglas Dynamics Reports Fourth Quarter and Full Year 2022 Results

 - Issued 2023 full year outlook

 MILWAUKEE, Feb.
-20, 2023 (GLOBE NEWSWIRE) -- Douglas Dynamics, Inc. (NYSE: PLOW), North America’s premier manufacturer and upfitter of work truck attachments and equipment, today announced financial results for the fourth quarter and full year ended December 31, 2022.
+20, 2023 (GLOBE NEWSWIRE) -- Douglas Dynamics, Inc. PLOW, North America's premier manufacturer and upfitter of work truck attachments and equipment, today announced financial results for the fourth quarter and full year ended December 31, 2022.

 "Both of our segments produced improved results in 2022," explained Bob McCormick, President and CEO.
 "While external headwinds persisted, demand remained strong during 2022 and our teams were able to find ways to deliver for our customers while controlling costs.
 Our Work Truck Attachments segment had a tremendous year overall, introducing innovative new products and taking advantage of changing industry dynamics.
 As expected, we did see some pull ahead of demand in the pre-season which, when combined with below average snowfall in core markets, impacted volumes and margins in the fourth quarter.
 It was particularly pleasing to see the improved results produced by the Work Truck Solutions segment in the fourth quarter as improved pricing realization and upfit velocity meant we delivered more trucks to our customers at higher profitability rates."